alexle/alexle.github.com/posts/chicago-marathon-recap.markdown

 ##Final Reflections##

 Chicago blew away all my expectations.
 It's a race I'll never forget.
-Most experiences come and go, but this one managed to leave imprints in me.
+Most experiences come and go, but this one managed to leave an imprint on me.

+Even though I'm thrilled with my result, I've come to realize that marathons are so much more than that.
+It's about testing your limits and potential.
+About not quitting when you want to the most.
+About finding strength you never knew you had to overcome what you thought was impossible.

 Training for and running a marathon is hard.
 Sometimes, it's so terrible I question why I'm doing it.
 But each time I finish one, I find myself wondering "If I can do this, what else can I do?".
 It's extremely empowering and exhilarating.

-Even though I'm thrilled with my result, I've come to realize that marathons are so much more than that.
-It's about testing your limits and potential.
-About not quitting when you want to the most.
-About finding strength you never knew you had to overcome what you thought was impossible.

-I often remind myself that some miles are bad and some miles are good.
+I often remind myself that some miles will be bad and some miles will be good.
 You never know which one is coming, so savor the good ones when they come.

 <p>
 <img class="pure-img center" src="/static/chicago-bean.jpg" border="0px" />